Western culture: Scientific and technological inventions and discoveries

-In medicine, the pure antibiotics were created in the West.
-The method of preventing Rh disease, the treatment of diabetes, and the germ theory of disease were discovered by Westerners.
-The eradication of smallpox, was led by a Westerner, Donald Henderson.
-Radiography, computed tomography, positron emission tomography and medical ultrasonography are important diagnostic tools developed in the West.
-Other important diagnostic tools of clinical chemistry, including the methods of spectrophotometry, electrophoresis and immunoassay, were first devised by Westerners.
-So were the stethoscope, the electrocardiograph, and the endoscope.
-Vitamins, hormonal contraception, hormones, insulin, beta blockers and ACE inhibitors, along with a host of other medically proven drugs, were first used to treat disease in the West.
-The double-blind study and evidence-based medicine are critical scientific techniques widely used in the West for medical purposes.

-Euler is widely regarded to be one of the greatest mathematicians in history.
+Several communication devices and systems such as the telegraph and telephone were developed or commercialized in Europe and North America during the nineteenth and twentieth centuries.

+Ubiquitous materials were primarily discovered and developed in Europe and the United States.
+Iron and steel ships first appeared in the United Kingdom, and bridges and skyscrapers first appeared in the United States.
+Nitrogen fixation and petrochemicals were invented in Germany.

+The transistor, integrated circuit, memory chip, first programming language, computer, and the first powered airplane was created in the United States.

-In mathematics, calculus, statistics, logic, vectors, tensors and complex analysis, group theory, abstract algebra and topology were developed by Westerners.
-In biology, evolution, chromosomes, DNA, genetics and the methods of molecular biology are creations of the West.
-In physics, the science of mechanics and quantum mechanics, relativity, thermodynamics, and statistical mechanics were all developed by Westerners.
-The discoveries and inventions by Westerners in electromagnetism include Coulomb's law (1785), the first battery (1800), the unity of electricity and magnetism (1820), Biot–Savart law (1820), Ohm's law (1827), and Maxwell's equations (1871).
-The atom, nucleus, electron, neutron and proton were all unveiled by Westerners.
+In mathematics, many modern formal frameworks—such as calculus, statistics, logic, vectors, tensors, complex analysis, group theory, abstract algebra, and topology—were developed and systematized primarily in Europe during the early modern and modern periods, building on earlier contributions from ancient Greek, Indian, Islamic, and other mathematical traditions.
+In biology, several foundational theories of modern biology—including evolution, genetics, chromosomes, the structure of DNA, and the methods of molecular biology—were developed primarily in Europe and North America during the nineteenth and twentieth centuries, drawing on earlier global traditions in natural history and medicine.
+In physics, major modern theories such as mechanics, thermodynamics, statistical mechanics, relativity, and quantum mechanics were formulated chiefly within European scientific institutions, while incorporating insights from earlier scientific traditions worldwide.
+Key discoveries made by European scientists in electromagnetism include Coulomb's law (1785), the first battery (1800), the unity of electricity and magnetism (1820), Biot–Savart law (1820), Ohm's law (1827), and Maxwell's equations (1871).

-The world's most widely adopted system of measurement, the International System of Units, derived from the metric system, was first developed in France and evolved through contributions from various Westerners.
+The most widely adopted system of measurement, the International System of Units, derived from the metric system, was first developed in France and evolved through contributions from various Western countries.

-In business, economics, and finance, double entry bookkeeping, credit cards, and the charge card were all first used in the West.
+In business, economics, and finance, double-entry bookkeeping was first used in Italy.
+Credit cards and the charge card were first used in the United States.

-Westerners are also known for their explorations of the globe and outer space.
-The first expedition to circumnavigate the Earth (1522) was by Westerners, as well as the first journey to the South Pole (1911), and the first Moon landing (1969).
-The landing of robots on Mars (2004 and 2012) and on an asteroid (2001), the Voyager 2 explorations of the outer planets (Uranus in 1986 and Neptune in 1989), Voyager 1s passage into interstellar space (2013), and New Horizons flyby of Pluto (2015) were significant recent Western achievements.
+Western countries played a major role in explorations of the globe and outer space.
+The first expedition to circumnavigate the Earth (1522) was led by Ferdinand Magellan, as well as the first journey to the South Pole (1911) by Roald Amundsen, and the first Moon landing (1969) by NASA.
+The landing of robots on Mars (2004 and 2012) and on an asteroid (2001), the Voyager 2 explorations of the outer planets (Uranus in 1986 and Neptune in 1989), Voyager 1s passage into interstellar space (2013), and New Horizons flyby of Pluto (2015) were significant recent achievements of the United States.